codyorr4-roblox/Osier-Framework/README.md

 local defaultData = {
     Coins = 0
 }
--- starts the remote listener, and datastore handler, just provide default player data for the datastore. server:Init(defaultData)
+-- starts the remote handler and datastore handler, you just have to provide default player data for the datastore. server:Init(defaultData)

 -- use the provided PlayerAdded event to properly wait for datastore/remote handler to initiate.